Articles of Association

 VI Management Board

-the chairman of the management board of the company and, at his or her proposal, the
+of the management board of the company and, at his or her proposal, the management board members

-performing its management functions.
-The management board is obliged to act in the most
+management functions.
+The management board is obliged to act in the most economically purposeful

-of the conclusion of a transaction between the member and the company is being decided,
+conclusion of a transaction between the member and the company is being decided, and if approval of

 VII Liability of Supervisory Board and Management Board